Seokho0120/seokho0120/README.md

 ### Hi there 👋

 Good day!
-I am Seokho Lee who is interested in Front-end Development and beautiful UI design from South Korea.
+I am Seokho Lee who is interested in Front-end Development.
+I love beautiful UI design and communicating!

+If you want to contact me, please leave me a mail!

 <!--
 **Seokho0120/seokho0120** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.